 - Small black seed-like structures (sclerotia) are produced on the dead tissue and can contaminate the soil, and also the outer bulb scales

-Tulips are also sometimes affected by grey bulb rot caused by another fungus, Rhizoctonia solani.
+Tulips are also sometimes affected by grey bulb rot, caused by another fungus called Rhizoctonia solani.
 This causes similar symptoms to tulip fire.
 Usually bulbs infected with Rhizoctonia solani fail to emerge, but if they do, the growth may be distorted in a similar way to tulip fire.
 However, they won’t show the fuzzy grey fungal growth.